 Joshua Mills worked as an editor and writer at The New York Times for a decade and as a reporter or editor at The Associated Press; The New York Post, the New York Daily News, Newsday, Bloomberg News and The Star-Ledger (Newark, N.J.).
-He has written on a wide variety of subjects for magazines ranging from Playboy to Boys’ Life.
-He continues to do occasional editing for The Times, as well as on book projects.
-Professor Mills has long been involved in training journalists.
-He served as chair of the training committee of Society of American Business Editors and Writers, the Donald W. Reynolds National Center for Business Journalism and has led Reynolds workshops in cities around the country.
-Co-author (with Peter Fornatale) of Radio in the Television Age, Mills has written frequently about broadcast ownership and regulation.
-He has also worked as a writer and editor for several radio and television documentaries.
-Before joining the Baruch faculty, Professor Mills taught at Columbia University’s Graduate School of Journalism, N.Y.U. and Pace University.
+He has written on a wide variety of subjects for magazines ranging from Playboy to Boys’ Life, including Rolling Stone, The Village Voice, New York, Esquire, TV Guide and the Columbia Journalism Review.
+Co-author (with Peter Fornatale) of Radio in the Television Age, he remains active as an editor.
+Professor Mills has long been involved in training journalists, on college campuses, for the Society of American Business Editors and Writers, the Donald W. Reynolds National Center for Business Journalism and in newsrooms around the country.
+For many years ran editing programs for the Dow Jones News Fund and served as the U.S. director of the Bertelsmann Summer Academy, a training program for German business journalists.
+Among the subjects that interest him are the media business, international trade, the business of sports, the business of culture and almost anything about ice hockey.
+Before joining Baruch, Professor Mills taught at Columbia University’s Graduate School of Journalism, N.Y.U. and Pace University.
 He earned a B.A. and an M.A. at City College of New York.

-Katina Paron, MJE, (@katinaparon) is a journalism educator with 25 years of youth media experience.
+Katina Paron is a journalism educator with 25 years of youth media experience.
 She works on the NYC High School Journalism Collaborative at Baruch College and is the editor of Dateline: CUNY.
 As the founding editor of Teen Voices, a global girl news site at Women’s eNews, and former managing director of the youth news agency, Children’s PressLine, she has worked with thousands of teens to develop professional quality media that has been published in the Daily News, Newsday, Metro, Ebony, Minneapolis Star-Tribune and ESPN.com, among other places.
 She’s written about youth journalism for The New York Times, The Daily News, WNYC SchoolBook and more.
 She is the author of the comic book-style high school textbook, “A NewsHound’s Guide to Student Journalism” (McFarland).